-All students have easy access to their emergency medication in the West office.

-All students are encouraged to carry and administer their own emergency medication, when it has been determined that they are able to take responsibility for doing so.
+All students have easy access to their emergency medication in the West office, that they are able to take responsibility for doing so.
 All students carry their emergency medication with them at all times, except if they are controlled drugs as defined in the Misuse of Drugs Act 1971.
 This is also the arrangement on any off-site or residential visits.